-Following a 72-hour curing period, each well will be developed to produce representative water quality samples.
-During development, water quality parameters including pH, temperature, conductivity, and turbidity will be monitored to calculate stabilization within 10% of each parameter and ensure that groundwater representative of the aquifer is entering the well.
-The well will be developed by pumping, bailing, and/or surging.
+Following a 72-hour curing period, each well will be developed to increase well efficiency and to optimize communication between the well and the surrounding water-bearing zone.
+During development, water quality parameters, including pH, temperature, conductivity, and turbidity, will be monitored.
+The well will be developed by alternately surging with a rubber surge block and bailing using a stainless-steel, bottom-loading bailer.
 Well development will continue until the groundwater is reasonably free of sediment.

-During well development, measurements and observations of water pH, electrical conductivity, temperature, and color will be recorded.
+During well development, measurements and observations of groundwater pH, electrical conductivity, temperature, and color will be recorded.
 A minimum of ten casing volumes of water will be removed from the wells during development.
 Well development field data will be documented on groundwater monitoring well field sampling forms.
-Following development, the monitoring well will be allowed to recover to within 2 feet of the initial water level prior to sampling or 24 hours, whichever comes first.
-Following development, each well will be surveyed.
+Following development and prior to groundwater sample collection, each monitoring well will be allowed to recover to within 80 percent of the initial static water level or will be sampled within 24 hours (if groundwater levels fail to recover to 80 percent of the initial level).

+Following installation, each well will be surveyed.
 SGI will coordinate the surveying of the groundwater monitoring wells by a land surveyor licensed in the state of California per the requirements of AB2886.
-The survey points will document the horizontal location and elevation of each new groundwater monitoring well.
+The survey points will document the horizontal location, ground surface elevation, and the top-of-casing elevation of each new groundwater monitoring well.